codinggilm/recipe_explorer_doc/README.md

-Static page to show the search terms avialable on Recipe Explorer
+# Static page to show the search terms avialable on the Recipe Explorer app